vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 ---
-title: 'The Move from Next.js to Astro'
+title: 'The move from Next.js to Astro'
 date: 2023-03-12
 duration: 10min
 lang: en